JaedenBardati/jaba/README.md

 ## Summary

-This is a repository where I keep a lot the code that I use day to day.
-Mostly this is python (see the python `jaba` submodule), but I also include some scripts that I commonly use to run a few different codes/routines.
+This is a repository where I keep a lot my often used code, mostly for GIZMO or SKIRT simulations and analysis.
+Mostly this is python (see the python `jaba` submodule), but I also include some useful bash scripts.
+The goal is for it to be portable, expandable, and easy to use.

 ## Requirements